 What is Duckweed?

-Found virtually all over the world in aquatic environments, duckweed is one of the smallest flowering plants, measuring 1/16 to 1/8 of an inch (.15 to .3 cm.) long.
+Found virtually all over the world in aquatic environments, duckweed is one of the smallest flowering plants, measuring 1/16 to 1/8 of an inch (2-3 mm.) long.
 It has one to three light green leaves with a flat, oval shape.
 It thrives in stagnant water, floating in dense colonies.

 Its rapid reproduction by division can be either a boon or a bust.
 As fish food, the quick growth provides an economical and nutritious food source.
 It absorbs harmful nitrates and other chemicals from the water, thereby improving water quality and because of its spreading canopy, reduces the light that fuels algae.

 However, if left unchecked, duckweed’s growth can quickly overtake a pond, depriving oxygen to fish and sunlight to lower aquatic plants.

 Growing Duckweed in Aquariums

 Growing duckweed in aquariums is easy.
 It is not a fussy plant to grow and derives most of its nourishment from the air.
 Duckweed is favored by goldfish, tilapia, koi fish, and other fish varieties and provides a nutritious and protein packed food source.